 The goal of this feature for the future is to create fully automatic

-updates that happen when users open their
+updates that happen when users open their computer.
+This will make the

-removing the need to check for updates
+user experience even more seamless, removing the need to check for

-researching other ways to integrate this
+as I continue researching other ways to integrate this feature.

 Another possible idea is to create a skin distribution platform (like

-the Google Play Store) where developers
+the Google Play Store) where developers can upload their skins and be

-upload their skins and be eligible for OTA updates.
-There has been a
+eligible for OTA updates.
+There has been a test in the past creating a